reddit/bugs/README.md

 ## Update your issue progress

-Stakeholders usually just focus on a simple kanban views of work.
-TODO, In Progress, Done, Canceled, etc...
-Yet teams internally often have other complicated transitions.
-So bugs has shortcuts start / pause / etc to update issue status:
+Bugs has shortcuts start / pause / block / etc to update issue status.
+You need to map these to your own Jira transitions (see below).

 ```
 bugs start SOLR-2410
 ```

+Now the task is started:

 ```
 $> bugs relevance_work